kangli914/grafana/README.md

 # Grafana Work to build monitoring using Docker, Telegraf, Influxdb, Grafana, PostgresSQL and etc.
+Grafana is an open-source Data visualization & Monitoring with support for Graphite, InfluxDB, Prometheus, Elasticsearch and many more databases.
+An a performance guys, I have been looking for an platform for beautiful analytics displaying and monitoring that without writting JavaScript in browsers.
+This is the one, the solutions!!! (maybe later, too earlier to conclude - wanting to see what ElasticSearch stack offers - next)

 ## Getting Started
 Follow the following instructions to setup a Telegraf, Influxdb, Grafana in docker: